Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-The land itself ignites, devouring all.
+You tear open a rift in the weave itself, as magic spills forth uncontrollably.

-For the duration of this effect, scorched earth ground effects are not removed at the end of their duration (or as part of _gift of flame_).
-Whenever a creature takes damage due to the scorched earth ground effect, add the scorched earth ground effect to an unaffected tile of your choice that is connected to the tile that dealt damage.
-If a creature takes damage due to passing through multiple scorched earth ground effects, create one new tile for each tile that dealt damage.
+Select a tile within range, then create the *power overwhelming* tile effect in a 3 tile radius around it.
+Whenever a creature uses a power while in the *power overwhelming* tile effect, all other creatures within the effect may copy the power, with themselves as the caster, selecting new targets.
+Then, all creatures who copied the power trigger any stacks of unstable they have, and then gain 6 + Presence stacks of unstable.
+If any creatures copied the power, the caster also gains 6 + Presence stacks of unstable.

-Tiles that have the scorched earth ground effect are difficult terrain and deal 1d6 + Presence fire damage to creatures that occupy them at the end of the turn for each tile that they passed through.
+Like always, you can only trigger an affliction once per turn.
+These copies resolve in turn order, beginning with the creature whose turn it currently is.

-### Portent of the Phoenix
+### Portent of the Future

 <div class="tight">